apernet/hysteria-website/docs/docs/getting-started/Server.md

 One of the keys to Hysteria's censorship resistance is its ability to masquerade as standard HTTP/3 traffic.
 This means that not only do the packets appear as HTTP/3 to middleboxes, but the server also responds to HTTP requests like a regular web server.
 However, this means that your server must actually serve some content to make it appear authentic to potential censors.

 To accomplish this, our example uses reverse proxy mode to "steal" content from another website.
 Be sure to change the URL to a website you want to emulate.
-Hysteria also provides several other modes for serving content; please refer to the Advanced section of this documentation for more details.
+Hysteria also provides several other modes for serving content; please refer to the [Masquerade section of Full Server Config](../advanced/Full-Server-Config.md#masquerade) for more information.

 **If censorship is not a concern, you can remove the `masquerade` section from the configuration file altogether.
 In this case, Hysteria will always return "404 Not Found" for all HTTP requests.**